fastrgv/RufasGate/README.md

 ## More change-history at end of file.

-## Note:  RufasGate is no longer under active development...
+## Note:  RufasGate has limited support but is no longer under active development...
 It is an eary predecessor of AdaGate, but written in C++, that remains here mainly to demonstrate a somewhat simpler build process that does not require Ada interfaces (bindings)...EG no OpenGL-ada-binding is required.

 ## RufasGate Game Description